Teaching English in China

 Are there other foreign teachers around?
 Other Chinese who know reasonable English?
 When my International Officer suddenly left my school I was in a sorry situation where communication with the school’s Chinese-speaking "leaders" turned

 out to be virtually impossible!
 Such a big difference these little details make.

 Now comes the easy bit, the teaching.
 Insist on co-workers or Chinese teaching assistants to be present for your classes at least during the initial period.
 If you are walking into a classroom full of running, scampering, and screeching

 kids alone, then good luck!
 It would be helpful if you could take some books on teaching Conversational English with you, and certainly even more helpful if you are a born linguist who can pick up Chinese faster than your students pick up English.

 Most classes are generally unstructured, and as the “foreign expert” you are given a lot of independence in the framing of your lessons.
 Some schools might provide you with instructional material.
 Even so be innovative.
 The Internet

 is a wonderful storehouse of lessons.
 It doesn’t matter whether you are here on a lark or with the serious intent of adding pages to your CV, the fact is that your school is paying you to teach.

 Smitha Murthy is a freelance writer and teacher who finds herself inexorably drawn to the Chinese landscape time and again.
 After having garnered a lifetime's worth of experiences

 during a tumultuous 2006, she can generally be found cycling crazily around the small streets of Xuchang, Henan Province in China, posing a grave risk to unsuspecting commuters on wheels or foot.
-See Smitha's recent article Teaching English in China: The Hidden and Unhidden Truths for her latest experiences.
+See also Smitha's article Teaching English in China: The Hidden and Unhidden Truths..